 Additionally, all transmission of personal medical data must sufficiently meet the standards required by HIPAA compliance, to “restrict access to, protect the integrity of, and guard against unauthorized access to e-PHI.” (§ 164.312(e)(1)) Typically, this is not something that the average email service provides.

-Thankfully, there are compliant, “Trusted Data Stewards” – like HIPAA Vault – with the security and IT expertise to help.
+Thankfully, there are compliant, “Trusted Data Stewards” – like HIPAA Vault – with the security and IT expertise to help you secure your PHI.
 While there is still no one official HIPAA or HITECH certification, these stewards have undergone careful audits by accredited, independent auditors, and so can meet the burden of HIPAA regulations while offering affordable, IT solutions, including compliant email.
 This can greatly ease provider’s minds, and keep them focused on what they do best – treating patients.

 A vital aspect of what makes email HIPAA compliant is encryption.
 Essentially, encryption is the process of “disguising” email content to make it unreadable, not only in transit, but all the way to the recipients inbox.
 Once received, the recipient can open and decrypt the email to make it readable only for the intended parties.
 This involves an encrypted network connection to make it secure, and encrypting the email message itself before it leaves the sender’s inbox.
 This guarantees that if the email should be intercepted by an unauthorized user or hacker, the contents will be unreadable.
 In addition, stored or backed-up email messages are also encrypted, in the event that someone manages to gain unauthorized access to password protected accounts.